Help us in the race against dementia

 University of Warwick, UK

-Investigating how clumps of tau inside neurons can alter their function and how they communicate with other neurons, including the mechanisms behind these changes.
+Researching how clumps of tau inside neurons can alter their function and their ability to communicate with other neurons.

 Dr Adekunle Bademosi